-Using the Cygwin toolkit The Cygwin Project7 is a free port of the GNU development environment to Windows NT, 95, and 98, which includes the GNU C++ compiler gcc and a port of Tcl/Tk.
-OOMMF has been tested against the Beta 20.1 release of Cygwin, and sample config/names/cygtel.tcl and config/cache/cygtel.tcl files are included in the OOMMF distribution.
-Use the cygtclsh80.exe program as your tclsh program when configuring, building, and launching OOMMF software.
+Using the Cygwin toolkit Cygwin8 is a Linux-like environment for Windows, which includes the GNU C++ compiler gcc.
+The ability to compile OOMMF is periodically tested against the current release of Cygwin, and sample config/names/cygtel.tcl and config/cache/cygtel.tcl files are included in the OOMMF distribution.
+You should install a binary distribution of Tcl/Tk (such as ActiveTcl9) to use with OOMMF because compiling Tcl/Tk with Cygwin tools is difficult and poorly supported.

-Note that OOMMF software determines whether it is running with the Cygwin versions of Tcl/Tk by examining the environment variables OSTYPE and TERM.
+Note that OOMMF software determines whether it is running within the Cygwin environment by examining the environment variables OSTYPE and TERM.
 If either is set to a value beginning with cygwin, the Cygwin environment is assumed.
 If you are using the Cygwin environment with a different values for both OSTYPE and TERM, you will have to modify config/names/cygtel.tcl accordingly.